lisieux-s/houses-of-marabahan-front-end/README.md

 ## Features
 - Found your house and create multiple characters
+- Look into the details of kinds and items
 - Creator's area for item creation and edition

 ## Features in development
 - Send messages and gifts to your friends
 - Trade with other players
 - Spend your hard-earned money on a meal at Mikaila's (and listen to her advice, free of charge)